 Trust Links has excellent links with local schools and always welcome contact from schools and care providers for young people to find out about our work and how we can help nurture local children.

-Growing Together Westcliff regularly hosted groups of children from Milton Hall Primary School who came to the garden to learn about nature, wildlife and growing food.
+Our Growing Together projects regularly host groups of children from local primary and secondary schools who come to the garden to learn about nature, wildlife and growing food.

-Milton Hall Primary School piloted the Growing Together Schools Programme in Summer Term 2012.
-A small group of pupils from Year 6 visited one day per week with their teacher and Learning Support Assistant and worked with a member of Growing Together staff with horticultural knowledge and experience of support work.
+The programme works with a small group of pupils visiting one day per week with their teacher and Learning Support Assistant and work with a member of Growing Together staff with horticultural knowledge and experience of support work.

 The programme offers an opportunity for children who are having difficulty engaging with more formal education.
 It provides positive vocational activities, away from the classroom and without the usual expectations of sitting quietly and listening, not doing.
 It is ideally suited to an alternative education programme for children experiencing challenges to thriving in mainstream education.

 The Growing Together Schools Programme draws on the Forest Schools and Nurture Group models to deliver specialist nurturing provision to children, enabling them to engage with the natural environment, work together in a small unit and develop constructive relationships and behaviour.